xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

       (i)  to implement the investigated behavior upon drop-out and (ii) to develop the SCR settings of all successor states.

-For example, if the lexeme length is not required in a terminal, then no state on the path to the terminal is required to contribute to the development of that register--except that another successor state requires it.
+For example, if the lexeme length is not required in a terminal, then any operation contributing to the computation of lexeme length is not redundant --except if there is another successor state requires it.
+For all the states on the path, the 'lexeme length register' is not required and is not element of 'RR(i)'.
 Let setting of concerned registers be defined as follows.

 DEFINITION: SCR(i) -- Setting of SCR registers in state 'i'.